planck-repl/planck/README.md

 1. Clone and build [ClojureScript master](https://github.com/clojure/clojurescript) (script/build).
 2. Clone [David Nolen's fork of tools.reader](https://github.com/swannodette/tools.reader/tree/cljs-bootstrap), switch to the cljs-bootstrap branch and do lein install.
 3. Set the project.clj file so that it matches the ClojureScript master build number.
-4. In the ClojureScript/planck directory, do lein run -m clojure.main script/build.clj
+4. In the ClojureScript/planck directory, do `script/build`
 5. Do a pod install in the top level.
 6. `open planck.xcworkspace` and adjust the [path](https://github.com/mfikes/planck/blob/master/planck/Planck.m#L29) and run the app